-A 2015 study conducted by researchers at UT Southwestern Medical Centre suggests that as #baby ’s lungs mature, they release two proteins into the amniotic fluid.
+A 2015 study conducted by researchers at UT Southwestern Medical Centre suggests that as Your Baby ’s lungs mature, they release two proteins into the amniotic fluid.

 These proteins induce an inflammatory reaction in the uterus that initiates labor.
 Thus, in most cases, the baby will likely decide when it’s time to come out.